Community Neuro Rehabilitation Team (Richmond)

 We are a team of specialist Physiotherapists (PT) with experience in treating people with neurological conditions.
 Our assessments and treatment programmes use detailed analysis of movement and how it impacts on every day function.

-The aim with all treatment programmes is to facilitate the person to self-manage their condition as much as possible and to support care givers.
+The aim with all treatment programmes is to help people self-manage the condition as much as possible and to support family and carers.

 What we do